usjav/brick-breaker-cpp-cs100/README.md

 Everything—from tile rendering and collision to game progression and interface—was built from scratch in C++.

-📣 Created by usjav for CS 100 with ❤️
+📣 Created by usjav for CS 100 project with ❤️